 Food Innovation Center

-The Food Innovation Center, located within the Madison Public Market, will provide infrastructure, services, and programming that strengthen South Central Wisconsin’s food system.
-This includes cultivating a stronger food workforce, creating job opportunities, connecting farmers to buyers, enhancing food and beverage processing capacity, helping startups grow, encouraging new product development, and connecting products to larger markets in the Midwest.
+The Food Innovation Center will support minority-owned and other small businesses by cultivating a stronger food workforce, creating job opportunities, connecting farmers to buyers, enhancing food and beverage processing capacity, helping startups grow, encouraging new product development, and connecting those products to larger markets in the Midwest.
+Building wealth through entrepreneurship in minority communities is one important step in creating a more equitable south central region.

 Approximately 17,000 square feet of the Public Market will be dedicated to the Food Innovation Center.